 "When pregnant, a woman's body goes through significant changes that can affect the eyes.
 Fluctuating changes in hormones, metabolism, fluid retention, and blood circulation can all cause changes to your vision (or in a very small number of cases, get better).
-The onset of gestational diabetes can also causes changes to the eyes.
-Continuously shifting blood sugar levels can cause the lens of the eye to swell and can results in blurred vision."
+The onset of gestational diabetes can also cause changes to the eyes.
+Continuously shifting blood sugar levels can cause the lens of the eye to swell and can result in blurred vision."

 He added that there was no way of knowing of any changes to the eyes will be temporary or remain the same after given birth, so it would be best to wait a year or so afterwards.